rulewis/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

     ![](../../assets/activity_same-rank-collections.png)

-1. To add another placement for your offers, add another decision scope using the **[!UICONTROL New scope]** button.
-Repeat the steps above for each scope.
+1. To add another placement for your offers as part of this decision, use the **[!UICONTROL New scope]** button.
+Repeat the steps above for each decision scope.

     ![](../../assets/activity_new-scope.png)